nasa/cumulus/docs/deployment/config_descriptions.md

 ## prefix

-This value will prefix CloudFormation-created IAM resources and permissions.
+This value will prefix CloudFormation-created IAM resources and permissions. **This value must match the prefix used in the [app](deployment-readme#configure-and-deploy-the-cumulus-stack) deployment, or the deployment will fail.**

 ## stackName